How to release junixsocket

 -

-Generate GPG key
+Generate a GPG key

-gpg2 –generate-key
+gpg2 --generate-key

 Follow on-screen instructions.
 Use a long, memorable passphrase.